ycc02/portfolio/README.md

-# My First Protfolio and may keep updating it.
+# My First Portfolio and may keep updating it.
 Created in May 20, 2021 by Lisa Chang.